bbartling/pybog/README.md

 * `--max-iters`: max number of generate→run→fix attempts (default 4).
 * `--workdir`: scratch directory for synthesized Python scripts (default `.agent_tmp/`).
   You should add `.agent_tmp/` to `.gitignore` since it only contains temporary generated scripts.

+### Prompt Chaining Activity Diagram
+* Note - It is very experimental but working and subject to change once better methods can be created.
+TODO research MCP server to burn less tokens currently it uses LOTS of tokens in the context files sent to LLM service.

 ```mermaid
 flowchart TD